The Mental Health and Performance Continuum

 This post describes my view of mental health as a continuous spectrum.

 Mental health and mental performance exist on a continuum, not as binary states.
-Like most natural processes in the world, if we plotted the population’s mental functioning, we’d see a normal distribution from those struggling significantly on one end, through the average majority in the middle, to high performers on the other.
+Like most natural processes in the world, if we plotted the population’s mental functioning (as a rough concept), we’d see a normal distribution from those struggling significantly on one end, through the average majority in the middle, to high performers on the other.
 The people at the left side of the spectrum suffer tremendously and are typically incapable of functioning in society, whereas the people on the right side are thriving.
+Commonly used mental health questionnaires such as the PHQ-9 assign individuals to a category of “severity”, such as “mild” or “severe”.

-Much of our approach to mental health care is focused on drawing a line somewhere on this axis (policy making), deciding where everyone falls on this axis (diagnosis), and then trying to get the individuals on the left side across the line (treatment).
+Much of our approach to mental health care is focused on drawing a line somewhere on this axis (policy making), deciding where everyone falls on this axis (diagnosis), and then trying to move the individuals on the left side to the right across the line (treatment).

 There are two limitations of this approach.
 First, it is hard to determine where we should draw this clinical line, and is often somewhat arbitrary.
 Who should be considered as healthy enough to not require support?
 Is it enough to be functional, to have a job?
 Secondly, this approach misses the opportunity to move those above the line further to the right.
 Someone who is able to have a job and pay the rent might still be suffering greatly.
 Someone who is doing okay may have the potential to truly flourish with the right support.
 Most of us have a lot of space to grow, yet this is not covered by the mental health ecosystem (and perhaps it should not).
 This is the territory of wellness, health promotion, and preventative initiatives.